 But did Marriott create magic?

 That started a series of events and meetings with Marriott, which included long meetings with Bill Marriott about how their operation ran.
 While Eisner could see that Marriott ran a tight operation, he was underwhelmed with the product itself.
-At the same time, imagineers were already well underway building Disney’s Grand Floridian Resort.
+At the same time, Imagineers were already well underway in building Disney’s Grand Floridian Resort.
 Wing Chao and his team had completed a couple of finished model rooms that had all of the details added, from bath towels to door handles (a practice I discuss in another article here).
 According to Eisner’s autobiography, Work in Progress, when Frank Wells and Michael saw the rooms they were wowed by what they saw and felt it was far superior than anything he had ever seen in a Marriott or Hilton.
 They decided that very moment that they would not go outside to another partner to build and run their hotels.

 Let’s face it–you can dream the greatest ideas in the world–but without financing, you’ll never get past putting the ground breaking shovel in the ground.